gigapipehq/github-actions/README.md

 # Gigapipe actions and workflows

-This monorepo contains several actions that are used acros the different organization projects.
+This monorepo contains several actions that are used across the different organization' projects.

-It also contains some workflow templates to make easier to boostrap the CI/CD automation for new projects.
+It also contains some workflow templates to make it easier to bootstrap the CI/CD automation for new projects.

 ## Repo structure